moka-soft/speedest/README.md

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.8/installation#installation)

-Clone the repository.
+Clone the repository:

     git clone https://github.com/Atiladanvi/speedest.git

-Switch to the repo folder.
+Switch to the repo folder:

     cd speedest

-Install all the dependencies using composer.
+Install all the dependencies using composer:

     composer install

-Install all the node dependencies using npm.
+Install all the node dependencies using npm:

     npm install

-Compile the css and javascript assets.
+Compile the css and javascript assets:

     npm run dev #For local
     npm run prod #For Production

-Install required application things.
+Install required application things:

     php artisan speedest:install